 This CDT will provide a cohort of 50 Engineering Doctorate research engineers with a holistic knowledge of functional coatings development and manufacture and I am positive that their work will have a significant impact across multiple industrial sectors” – Professor James Sullivan

-- Have been ‘ordinarily resident’ in the UK for 3 years prior to the start of the grant, apart from temporary or occasional absences.
+- Have been ‘ordinarily resident’ in the UK for at least 3 years prior by the start of the studentship i.e. normally residing in the UK apart from temporary or occasional absences.